python-zeroconf/python-zeroconf/README.rst

 * Ensure zeroconf can be loaded when the system disables IPv6 (#624) @bdraco

-* Add is_recent property to DNSRecord (#620) @bdraco

-  RFC 6762 defines recent as not multicast within one quarter of its TTL datatracker.ietf.org/doc/html/rfc6762#section-5.4

 * Ensure the QU bit is set for probe queries (#609) @bdraco

   The bit should be set per